Collaborating with human services agencies to connect eligible residents to tax credits in Illinois

 Why This Matters For Families

 Across the country, millions of families are living paycheck to paycheck, struggling to afford their basics on low to moderate incomes.
-To help these families, over 31 states and the federal government have instituted the Earned Income Tax Credit (EITC), which can provide families with thousands of dollars after filing their federal and state taxes.
+For decades, the Earned Income Tax Credit (EITC) has been a critical support instituted by the federal government and over 31 states and territories to provide families with thousands of dollars after filing their federal and state taxes.
 Tax credits have become a critical anti-poverty program in the United States, providing an essential source of cash for many American workers and families.
+This was underscored by the 2021 expansion of the Child Tax Credit (CTC) in the American Rescue Plan, which reduced child poverty in the United States by 40% that year.

-The 2021 expansion of the Child Tax Credit (CTC) in the American Rescue Plan reduced child poverty in the United States by 40% that year.
-However, accessing credits like the CTC is notoriously difficult as they are claimed during annual tax filing.
 The bipartisan, highly successful EITC reaches only 80% of eligible households nationwide, with lower-income, less-educated households being most likely to leave money on the table compared to other populations.
 The IRS estimates that roughly 20% of EITC-eligible and CTC-eligible individuals do not receive the credit payments they are owed — the federal EITC alone averaged $2,500 per return in 2022.

 Implementation Challenge